WilloIzCitron/ArchiveDustry-Java/README.md

 A mod that override the vanilla soundtrack into Blue Archive Soundtrack, and also adds the cosmetics for units such as halo.
 This mod is unaffiliated with developer of  Blue Archive game: Nexon, NAT GAMES and Yostar.

 ## Music List
-  - menu.ogg = Constant Moderato
+  - menu.ogg = Constant Moderato & RE Aoharu (You can set it at setting)
   - launch.ogg = ~~Connected Sky~~ Shooting Stars
   - game1.ogg = Rolling Beat
   - game2.ogg = Acceleration